acrylian/zp_picturefill/README.md

 Installation
 -------------
-Place the file and folder within your `/plugins` folder.
+Place the file `zp_picturefill.php` and the folder `zp_picturefill` within your `/plugins` folder.
-Modify your theme to use the functions provided
+Modify your theme to use the functions provided.

 Usage
 -----